wonjunee/GPE_codes/readme.md

 ## Contents

-- `GPE_train_encoder.py`: This script is used for training the GPE encoder.
+The repository is organized around a modular training pipeline for geometry-preserving encoders and latent-space generative modeling.

+- **`GPE_train_encoder.py`**
+  This script is used to train the **GPE encoder**, which maps data from the ambient space into a latent space while enforcing geometry-preserving properties.
+  The encoder is optimized using the GPE objective, which balances reconstruction fidelity with invariance and geometric consistency under data perturbations or corruptions.
+  The trained encoder defines the latent representation used in all subsequent stages.

+- **`GPE_train_decoder.py`**
-- `GPE_train_decoder.py`: After training the encoder using `GPE_train_encoder.py`, this script can be used to train the GPE decoder.
+  After the encoder has been trained using `GPE_train_encoder.py`, this script is used to train the **GPE decoder**.
+  The decoder maps latent variables back to the ambient data space, ensuring consistency with the fixed encoder and enabling reconstruction or generation.
+  Training the decoder separately preserves the geometric properties learned by the encoder and simplifies both implementation and analysis.

+- **`GPE_train_CFM.py`**
-- `GPE_train_CFM.py`: After training both the encoder and the decoder, this script can be used to train the flow map in the latent space based on the conditional flow matching algorithm.
-This part can be easily replaced with other flow-based generative models such as diffusion models or normalizing flows.
+  After training both the encoder and decoder, this script is used to train a **latent-space generative model** based on the conditional flow matching (CFM) algorithm.
+  The generative model operates entirely in the latent space, which typically improves conditioning and accelerates training.
+  This component is modular and can be easily replaced by other flow-based generative models such as diffusion models or normalizing flows.

+- **`/utils/`**
-- `/utils`: A folder containing accessory Python scripts used in the code.
+  A directory containing **utility and accessory scripts** shared across the codebase.
+  These scripts include data preprocessing and normalization routines, scaling utilities, logging and checkpoint management, numerical diagnostics, and other common helper functions.
+  The utilities are designed to be independent of any specific training stage.

+- **`/transportmodules/`**
-- `/transportmodules`: A folder containing the modules used for each dataset.
-Different neural network architectures can be easily implemented here.
+  A directory containing **dataset-specific transport modules**, including neural network architectures and data-dependent components.
+  Each module defines the encoder, decoder, and latent generative model appropriate for a given dataset.
+  New datasets or architectures can be added by implementing additional modules in this directory, without modifying the main training scripts.

 ## How to use (example with MNIST)